 Our Approach

-Our approach is inspired by founder Jane Charlotte Weiss’ experiences with the Public Education Business Coalition, a Fulbright Distinguished Teaching Award, and the Finnish Education System, all of which utilize laboratory classrooms.
+The Multilingual Inquiry Collective is inspired by founder Jane Charlotte Weiss’ experiences with the Public Education Business Coalition, a Fulbright Distinguished Teaching Award, and the Finnish Education System.

 Our Team